It’s been about two months since I arrived back in the US from my New Zealand adventure.

-In that time, I’ve started 2 new projects, increased the footprint of this site, visited almost 40 states, met several hundred new friends (in REAL LIFE!), drank several thousand gallons of energy drink (approximately), downsized my possessions a bit, started writing for a travel blog and figured out the next steps in my personal and professional life.
+In that time, I’ve started two new projects, increased the footprint of this site, visited almost 40 states, met several hundred new friends (in real life!), consumed several thousand gallons of energy drink (approximately), downsized my possessions a bit, started writing for a travel blog, and figured out the next steps in my personal and professional life.

 There’s a tinge to that exhaustion, though, that feels like victory.
 I recognize this feeling because I get it every time I push myself into overdrive and accomplish far more than would have been possible in normal gear.